 If you’re looking for adventure, Tennessee delivers.
 Rock climbing, hang gliding and caving are just a few of the adrenaline-inducing adventure you can experience in these great outdoors.
 Climb the highest peak of the Great Smoky Mountains; waterski on a pristine lake; and raft down Olympic white water.
 Take advantage of the many awe-inspiring outdoor activities across the state that will leave you with plenty to brag about to your friends.

 Do you have what it takes to conquer the three highest peaks in Great Smoky Mountains National Park?
-Clingmans Dome (6,643 feet) is a steep half-mile walk to the observation tower, which yields 360-degree mountain views.
+Kuwohi (6,643 feet) is a steep half-mile walk to the observation tower, which yields 360-degree mountain views.
 Prepare for a challenging bushwhack on remote Mount Guyot (6,621 feet), the fourth-highest summit in the eastern United States.
 The highest peak entirely in Tennessee is Mount Leconte (6,593 feet), where you’ll want to stop at Arch Rock (a cavelike section with natural AC), Inspiration Point and the Fraser Fir zone.

 Hang Gliding & Sky Diving